Olena1788/first-project/README.md

 ![Index Wireframe](documentation/wireframes/learnmore-page.png)

 ## Features
-The website is comprised of four pages, all of which are accessible from the navigation menu.
+The website is comprised of four pages, all of them are accessible from the navigation menu.
 Signup page is also accessible from the clickable link which is present in Learn more page for the user's convenience.

 **All pages on the website have:**